risdenk/risdenk.github.io/_posts/2017-12-18-ambari-infra-solr-ranger.md

 ### Fixing the problem
 Apache Ambari Infra Solr is just packaged Apache Solr 5.5.x.
 Solr 5.5.x has support for DocValues for most fields including the `_version_` field.
 Ranger 0.7.x (latest as of this writing) ships with Solr configuration files as part of the release (https://github.com/apache/ranger/tree/ranger-0.7/security-admin/contrib/solr_for_audit_setup/conf).
 These are the configurations used by Apache Solr to determine if DocValues is used.
 By default, DocValues is off for `_version_` and some other fields.

-The fix for the above Solr heap issue is to do the following:

-* Download the existing Solr schema from Zookeeper (pre-edited files are already available: https://gist.github.com/risdenk/8cc8f722e200468f9aa536cee7979d06)
-* Modify the Solr schema to enable DocValues on required fields
-* Upload the modified Solr schema to Zookeeper
-* Delete the Solr `ranger_audits` collection
-* Recreate the Solr `ranger_audits` collection

 With DocValues enabled for `_version_`, newly indexed documents will not have to uninvert the `_version_` field when being queried.
 The changes made for primitive fields to use DocValues can also reduce heap usage.
 This significantly reduces the heap necessary for Solr when using Ranger.

+The general steps to fix the above problem is to do the following:

+1. Download the existing Solr schema from Zookeeper (pre-edited files are already available [here](https://gist.github.com/risdenk/8cc8f722e200468f9aa536cee7979d06)).
+2. Modify the Solr schema to enable DocValues on required fields
+3. Upload the modified Solr schema to Zookeeper
+4. Delete the Solr `ranger_audits` collection
+5. Recreate the Solr `ranger_audits` collection

-The specific commands for Ambari Infra Solr:
+Specific commands for Ambari Infra Solr:
 ```
 ssh into Ambari Infra Solr host